-The Annual Accounts of the individual companies and the Mango Group have been prepared in accordance with the Generally Accepted Accountancy Principles, with the aim of providing a faithful representation of these.
+The Annual Accounts of the individual companies and the Mango group have been prepared in accordance with the Generally Accepted Accountancy Principles, with the aim of providing a faithful representation of these.

-The Annual Accounts for the year 2008 have been prepared in line with International Financial Reporting Standards (IFRS), pursuant to the legislation in force for this year.
+The Annual Accounts have been prepared in line with International Financial Reporting Standards (IFRS), pursuant to the legislation in force for this year.